Dilbert66/esphome-dsckeybus/PCB Layouts/WemosD1 Mini/SMD/README.md

 Building and instalation
 ------------
 **IMPORTANT**: Please follow this instructions.
-Plug the jumper in the wrong place whithout adjusting the LM2596 voltage first, may fry your ESP8266 chip making useless your WemosD1 mini.
+Plug the jumper in the wrong place without adjusting the LM2596 voltage first, may fry your ESP8266 chip making useless your WemosD1 mini.
 Considerations: Work on a clean area and clean your board first before start soldering.

 1.- Solder all resistances first.
 Make sure to place the correct values on the labeled pads.